chesio/bc-image-copyright/README.md

 # BC Image Copyright

-Display and manage copyright info of your (image) image files.
+Display and manage copyright information of your (image) image files.

 ## Requirements